 In the Baudelaire case, they use the libraries to figure out Olaf’s plans and to research more about the secret organization VFD and their parents’ backgrounds.
 In your case, you can keep up with changes in your current area of law, brush up on interesting cases that could help you become a better lawyer, or dive into another area of law.
 Besides researching law itself, you can do more research into the business aspect of your company, and learn more about streamlining your practice.

 Fun fact - the Baudelaires have to research nuptial law.
 Olaf tries becoming Violet’s husband in order to steal their fortune, but luckily, that plan fails.
-Although we don’t generate nuptial law leads, we do generate Social Security disability, employment law, personal injury, workers’ compensation, and creditor harassment leads.
+Although we don’t generate nuptial law leads, we do generate Social Security disability, employment law, personal injury, and workers’ compensation leads.
 If you would like to learn more about them as a part of your research during the quarantine, please feel free to contact us at 617.800.0089!